alessandrorepola/floss/docs/USAGE.md

-# PyFault Usage Guide
+# floss Usage Guide

-This guide provides comprehensive examples and best practices for using PyFault in various scenarios.
+This guide provides comprehensive examples and best practices for using floss in various scenarios.

 ## Table of Contents